Disappearing Diamonds: Fitch-Like Results in Bimodal Logic (Journal of Philosophical Logic, 2019)

 I extend the reasoning in Fitch's Paradox to show other interesting cases of modal collapse.

-Dissertation: Dimensions of Value
+Dissertation: Aggregation and the Structure of Value

 Standard justifications for the requirement that credences obey the laws of probability focus on its connection to action and truth.
 I outline a novel justification that's based on the connection between credence and evidence.